nandangarg65/RacingCar-GLUT/README.md

 - glClear() – Clears the screen buffer before rendering new frames.
 - glColor3f() – Sets the color for drawing elements.
 - glBegin() / glEnd() – Used for drawing shapes (cars, dividers, road).
--glVertex2f() – Specifies the coordinates for vertices of shapes.
+- glVertex2f() – Specifies the coordinates for vertices of shapes.
--glFlush() – Ensures all OpenGL commands are executed.
+- glFlush() – Ensures all OpenGL commands are executed.
--glutSwapBuffers() – Used for double buffering to display the rendered frame.
+- glutSwapBuffers() – Used for double buffering to display the rendered frame.
--glutKeyboardFunc() – Handles standard key inputs.
+- glutKeyboardFunc() – Handles standard key inputs.
--glutSpecialFunc() – Handles special keys like arrow keys.
+- glutSpecialFunc() – Handles special keys like arrow keys.
--glutTimerFunc() – Sets a timer to call the game loop for continuous updating.
+- glutTimerFunc() – Sets a timer to call the game loop for continuous updating.
--glOrtho() – Sets up a 2D orthographic viewing region for rendering.
+- glOrtho() – Sets up a 2D orthographic viewing region for rendering.
--glutMainLoop() – Starts the GLUT event-processing loop.
+- glutMainLoop() – Starts the GLUT event-processing loop.
--glutInit() – Initializes the GLUT library.
+- glutInit() – Initializes the GLUT library.
--glutInitDisplayMode() – Sets the initial display mode (e.g., RGB and double buffer).
+- glutInitDisplayMode() – Sets the initial display mode (e.g., RGB and double buffer).
--glutInitWindowSize() – Specifies the initial width and height of the window.
+- glutInitWindowSize() – Specifies the initial width and height of the window.
--glutInitWindowPosition() – Sets the window’s initial position on the screen.
+- glutInitWindowPosition() – Sets the window’s initial position on the screen.
--glutCreateWindow() – Creates a window with the specified title. glutDisplayFunc() – Registers the display callback for rendering frames.
+- glutCreateWindow() – Creates a window with the specified title.
+- glutDisplayFunc() – Registers the display callback for rendering frames.
--glutPostRedisplay() – Marks the current window as needing to be redrawn.
+- glutPostRedisplay() – Marks the current window as needing to be redrawn.
--glClearColor() – Sets the background color of the display window.
+- glClearColor() – Sets the background color of the display window.
--exit() – Terminates the program.
+- exit() – Terminates the program.

 ### 🧠 User-Defined Functions
 - display() – Clears the screen and displays either the welcome screen or the main game screen.
--spe_key() – Handles arrow key inputs for controlling the player’s car and speed.
+- spe_key() – Handles arrow key inputs for controlling the player’s car and speed.
--processKeys() – Handles standard key inputs like Space and Esc.
+- processKeys() – Handles standard key inputs like Space and Esc.
--timer() – Controls frame updates and animation timing using a timer callback.
+- timer() – Controls frame updates and animation timing using a timer callback.
--fristDesign() – Displays the welcome screen with title and instructions.
+- fristDesign() – Displays the welcome screen with title and instructions.
 -startGame() – Main game loop that handles all rendering and updates.
--drawRoad() – Draws the background road and borders.
+- drawRoad() – Draws the background road and borders.
--drawDivider() – Animates dashed lines in the center of the road.
+- drawDivider() – Animates dashed lines in the center of the road.
--drawCar() – Renders the player’s car.
+- drawCar() – Renders the player’s car.
--drawOtherCars() – Renders enemy cars and handles their motion.
+- drawOtherCars() – Renders enemy cars and handles their motion.
--collided() – Detects collisions between the player’s car and enemy cars.
+- collided() – Detects collisions between the player’s car and enemy cars.
--updateScoreAndLevel() – Increments the score and increases game difficulty over time.
+- updateScoreAndLevel() – Increments the score and increases game difficulty over time.
--gameOver() – Displays the game over screen and final score.
+- gameOver() – Displays the game over screen and final score.
--drawText() – Renders text at specific screen positions.
+- drawText() – Renders text at specific screen positions.

+---

+### 🏁 Conclusion
+Rage on the Road serves as an excellent introduction to OpenGL and game development using C++.
+It provides a hands-on experience with rendering techniques, input handling, and animation in a 2D game environment.
+The game incorporates essential gameplay elements such as collision detection, score tracking, and difficulty scaling, providing a solid foundation for expanding the project into more complex games.
+The skills learned here can easily be transferred to other graphical and interactive applications, making it an ideal project for budding game developers and computer graphics enthusiasts.

 ---